Welcome to today's edition of the Rush 24-7 podcast.

 They never give their base a reason to get mad or leave.

-It's not even something that's conceived to be possible, that the Democrats would lose their base.
+It's not even something that's conceived to be possible that the Democrats would lose their base.

-But in every discussion of Ted Cruz, every discussion of the shutdown, every discussion of uh trying to limit Obamacare, defunded or delay it.
+But in every discussion of Ted Cruz, every discussion of the shutdown, every discussion of trying to limit Obamacare, defund it or delay it, there's always the discussion of the Republican base.

-And in this case, it's the base that's the problem, and the Republican Party believes the media when they tell them that their own base is the problem.
+And the Republican Party believes the media when they tell them that their own base is the problem.

 We never hear about the Democrat base.